Khoshtrip/backend/README.md

 ```
 You should enter a username, an email address and a password.

-After creating the user, you can login to the admin panel by adding `/admin` at the end of the url of the local server and see the models.
+After creating the user, you can login to the admin panel by adding `/admin` at the end of the url of the local server and enter the username and password.

 Then, if you want to add the `User` model to the database, you should make a migration and then apply it:
 ```commandline